-At the halfway mark we found ourselves in a clearing, recovering from whiplash and munching on granola, when our leader opened her bird field guide and asked in a serious voice, “What birds did you spy today?”
+At the halfway mark, we found ourselves in a clearing munching on granola, when our leader opened her bird field guide and asked in a serious voice, “What birds did you spy today?”
 The answers came quickly and with equal seriousness.
 One said, “blue jay”, another declared “finch”, while two simultaneously clarified “purple finches”.

-After about twenty minutes of naming and an occasional dispute, the leader looked the group over and focused in on us, the only two whose sole participation had been an occasional giggle.
+After about twenty minutes of naming what was natural, the leader looked the group over and focused in on us, the only two whose sole participation had been an occasional giggle.
 With finger pointed she asked, “What bird did you two see?”
 Feeling an under the table kick from my friend, I pointed back to the leader and exclaimed, “a Baltimore Oriole!”

-In a flash the group became an angry parliament of owls diving at us unsuspecting city pigeons.
+In a flash, the group became an angry parliament of owls diving at us unsuspecting city pigeons.
 With their sharp talons of words cutting into us, they yelled, “No way, impossible, never at this time of the year.
 You know nothing!”
-I then extended my finger further toward the leader and said, “Look at your shirt, on the front is a Baltimore Oriole,” the bird mascot of the local baseball team.
+I then pointed my finger toward the leader and said, “Look at your shirt, on the front is a Baltimore Oriole,” the mascot of the local baseball team.
 While struggling to stifle our laughs we found ourselves instantly exiled from the flock.

 Many react to human migration with the same intensity of the biking-bird-watchers.
 It is considered a serious issue, best understood through the use of an overly simplistic field guide shown on cable news, where identification of the species of a given bird immediately labels it as native or invasive.
-As people-watchers, they view migration at a distance, through the restricted binoculars of prejudiced internet sites that fail to acknowledge neither the complexity of a migrant’s identity nor the arduous journey undertaken.
-While claiming to be expert observers of the issue, they reveal themselves as better likened to a nationalistic (1) parliament of owls.
+As people-watchers, they view immigration at a distance, through the restricted binoculars of prejudiced internet sites that fail to acknowledge neither the complexity of a migrant’s identity nor the arduous journey undertaken.
+While claiming to be expert observers of the issue, they reveal themselves as better likened to a nationalistic murder of crows.

 With the example of Saint Francis, often depicted preaching to the birds, we find an example of a bird-engager rather than a bird-watcher.
-Wherever he went, Francis created a culture of encounter, naturally reaching out to his feathered friends.
-At a deeper level, the art and stories of his preaching to the birds are meant to serve as a metaphor for preaching to the peoples of all nations, represented the various flocks of birds gathered around him (2).
-Using his field guide of the Gospel, Francis’ message to those who would listen was a consistent and intentional call to family, community, and participation (3).
+Wherever he went, Francis created a culture of encounter, naturally reaching out to his feathered friends, whom he called his sisters and brothers.
+At a deeper level, the art and stories of his preaching to the birds are meant to serve as a metaphor for preaching to the peoples of all nations, representative of the various flocks of birds gathered around him (1).
+Using his field guide of the Gospel, Francis’ message to those who would listen was a consistent and intentional call to family, community, and participation (2).

-Like Francis, we are to preach and live a global vision of family and interdependence that protects, supports, and encourages the well-being of everyone (4).
-The challenge is to make this leap of metaphor with Francis, switching from the field guide of partisan politics to that of the social Gospel.
+Like Francis, we are to preach and live a global vision of family and interdependence that protects, supports, and encourages the well-being of everyone (3).
+The challenge is to embrace a culture of encounter as Francis did, switching from the field guide of partisan politics to that of the social Gospel.
 In this way we move from stereotypical bird-watching at a distance, to the actual engagement of people who are different from us, through genuine encounter.
 This would include poor doves, majestic falcons, and Baltimore Orioles!

-This leap of metaphor with Francis lands us in our contemporary political arena, as virtuous Christians.
+This Franciscan culture of encounter lands us in our contemporary political arena, as virtuous Christians.
 Pope Francis reminds is that, “People in every nation enhance the social dimension of their lives by acting as committed and responsible citizens, not as a mob swayed by the powers that be.
-Let us not forget that ‘responsible citizenship is a virtue, and participation in political life is a moral obligation’” (5) Such virtue requires of us a knowledge of the facts, as opposed to perpetuating the myths or emotional rhetoric geared toward fear (6).
+Let us not forget that ‘responsible citizenship is a virtue, and participation in political life is a moral obligation’” (4).
+Such virtue requires of us a knowledge of the facts, as opposed to perpetuating the myths or emotional rhetoric geared toward fear (5).

 The Bishops of Mexico and the United States united their voices in a pastoral letter on migration, Strangers No Longer: Together on the Journey of Hope.
-This letter is a human migration field guide of encounter, that details the many different players in the ongoing migration phenomenon - as pastors, parishioners, and social service providers who give support to migrants, as public officials and law enforcement personnel who enforce the civil law; and as migrants themselves (9).
-Conventual Franciscan Bishop John Stowe of Lexington, Kentucky often brings the heart of this document to life in his preaching the Gospel, like Saint Francis did in his time (10).
+This letter is a human migration field guide of encounter, that details the many different players in the ongoing migration phenomenon - as pastors, parishioners, and social service providers who give support to migrants, as public officials and law enforcement personnel who enforce the civil law; and as migrants themselves (8).
+Conventual Franciscan Bishop John Stowe of Lexington, Kentucky often brings the heart of this document to life in his preaching the Gospel, like Saint Francis did in his time (9).